lcsouzamenezes/OpenCatapult/docs/home/start.md

 ### Option 2: Build from source code manually

-If for some reason you cannot run the PowerShell scripts, you can always build the source code manually by following these steps:
+If for any reasons you cannot run the PowerShell scripts, you can always build the source code manually by following these steps:

 **Setup database**